euank/wgcage/README.md

 ## Ubuntu 23.10 and later

-On Ubuntu 23.10 and later you will need to run the following in order to use wgcage:
+On Ubuntu 23.10 and later you will need to run the following in order to use wirecage:

 ```shell
 sudo sysctl -w kernel.apparmor_restrict_unprivileged_unconfined=0